List of alien races in DC Comics: Ultas

 The Ultas of Ulta appear to have their own version of the metagene.
 The hero "Trygg the Invincible" exhibited Superman-level strength before his death.

 Ungarans

 The Ungarans are red-skinned humanoids.
 They are represented by Abin Sur, the former Green Lantern of Sector 2814, and his son Amon Sur, who is now part of the Yellow Lanterns.

 Uranians

 The Uranians, led by Uvo the warlord of Uranus, sent a small space armada in a failed attempt to conquer the Earth and steal uranium, a radioactive ore which is abundantly present in the outer planets, only to be defeated by Wonder Woman.
 The Uranians have advanced technology and use a "decalcifying" ray which petrifies its victims.

 Uxorians

-The Uxorians are green-scaled reptilians from Uxor and are represented by the Green Man, former member of the Omega Men and the Green Lantern Corps.
+The Uxorians are green-scaled reptilian humanoids from Uxor and are represented by the Green Man, a member of the Omega Men and the Green Lantern Corps.

 V

 Valeronians

 The Valeronians are an extinct race of humanoid aliens due to the destruction of their planet Valeron.
 Vartox and Ontor are known Valeronians.